 –As part of the Florida Lavender Scare, the Florida Legislative Investigation Committee publishes the “Purple Pamphlet”.

 —April 17 & 18: 40 LGBTQ+ activists protest in Washington D.C. in regards to Cuba’s policies on homosexuality.
 It is — at the time — the largest organized LGBT protest in history.
+Craig Rodwell leads a simultaneous protest in New York City.

 —April 25: A Dewey’s Lunch Counter in Philadelphia refuses to serve LGBTQ+ people — denying service to 150 people in just one day.
 This sparks a sit-in protest.